rusty-engineer/GSF-copilot-workshop/workshop-modules/01-GitHub-intro.md

 3. **Create a New Issue:**
    - Click the green "New issue" button.
-   - Provide a descriptive title for the issue that summarizes the task or problem.
+   - Provide a descriptive title for the issue that summarises the task or problem.

 4. **Write a Detailed Description:**
    - In the comment box, write a detailed description of the issue.